When to Replace or Rebuild your BMW VANOS System

-Important Note: if you are going to fully replace your VANOS solenoids, I highly recommend using Genuine BMW solenoids, rather than some crappy solenoids you can find on Amazon.
-The aftermarket brands are significantly less expensive, but are also significantly worse.
+Important Note: if you are going to fully replace your VANOS solenoids, I highly recommend using Vaico Solenoids or Genuine BMW solenoids, rather than some crappy solenoids you can find on Amazon.
+The Vaico brand should be a good alternative for people looking to save $120 or so.
+Please do not go the super cheap route and buy a set of off-brand solenoids from Amazon for $30 each.
 These solenoids are a crucial component of the timing and overall performance of your BMW/N54 engine.
 You wouldn’t put 87 octane gas in your N54, would you?

 VANOS System Maintenance: How to Clean your VANOS Solenoids

 As we mentioned prior, having clogged or dirty vanos solenoids can result in poor oil flow to the cams, and therefore poor timing.
 You might not want to fork out $300 for some new solenoids, especially if your BMW hasn’t started to experience any of the symptoms to a severe extent, or enter limp mode.
 The good news is: you can remove and clean your vanos solenoids, and it is relatively easy.